-Worshipped on the eighth day of Navratri, Mahagauri (one amongst Navadurga) is the eighth manifestation of goddess Durga.
+Worshipped on the eighth day of Navratri, Mahagauri (one among Navadurga) is goddess Durga’s eighth manifestation.
 She is believed to possess the power to fulfill all the desires of her devotees and take away all their sufferings.

 Mahagauri has four arms: the lower right arms stay in Abhaya Mudra (gesture of fearlessness), the upper right arms hold a trident, the lower left arm holds a Damaru (a small hand drum), and the upper left arm stays in Varada Mudra (gesture symbolizing giving out of boons).